-- 42. The ORSA is a statutory obligation and a useful tool for insurers to assess the adequacy of their capital position and management of material risk exposures.
-As such, the Authority expects insurers to consider the impact of climate-related risks and how they are managed within their ORSA. - 43.
+- 46. The CISSA is a statutory obligation and a useful tool for insurers to assess the adequacy of their capital position and management of material risk exposures.
+As such, the Authority expects insurers to consider the impact of climate-related risks and how they are managed within their CISSA. - 47.
 Insurers should also evaluate the risk associated with climate change and set out specific risk management procedures proportionate to their operations.
-Therefore, the Authority expects insurers to set out the details of their risk management procedures within the ORSA in accordance with the risk management section of this guidance.
-Insurers should also consider governance and how this aspect may be enhanced in light of climate change, as the Authority views policyholder protection as a key component when considering whether an insurer is conducting its business prudently.
+Therefore, the Authority expects insurers to set out the details of their risk management procedures within the CISSA in accordance with the risk management section of this guidance.
+Insurers should also consider governance and how this aspect may be enhanced by climate change, as the Authority views policyholder protection as a key component when considering whether an insurer is conducting its business prudently.

-ORSA Governance
+CISSA Governance

-44. An insurer shall describe within its ORSA the established governance structure implemented to oversee its climate change strategy and risk management and identify all responsible personnel and their roles in implementing its climate change strategy.
-Insurers will also be expected to demonstrate how climate risk management is implemented at each level of the organisation, including board/board committees, management committees, and control and business functions.
-Further, this shall include reporting channels from function units up to the board level.
-Where the insurer relies on group or third-party resources to aid in executing its climate change strategy, the extent of these services shall be detailed.
-At a minimum, the board should evaluate its strategy with respect to climate change annually.
-Further detailed within the ORSA should be the evaluation process and the frequency of the review of such process undertaken.
+48. An insurer should describe within its CISSA a summary of the governance structure implemented to oversee its climate change strategy and risk management and identify all responsible personnel and their roles in implementing its climate change strategy.
+Insurers will also be expected to demonstrate how climate risk management is implemented at each level of the organisation, including board/board committees, management committees and control and business functions.
+Further, this should include reporting channels from functional units up to the board level.
+Where the insurer relies on group or third-party resources to aid in executing its climate change strategy with respect to climate change regularly and highlight any fundamental changes that take place.
+Further detailed within the CISSA should be the evaluation process and the frequency of the review of such process undertaken.

-ORSA Risk Management
+CISSA Risk Management